Diffraction induced quantum chaos in a one-dimensional Bose gas: Discussion

-Let's use the $N=2$ case as a paradigmatic example of the thermalization scenario we are going to suggest.
-First of all, let's observe that classically, our particle-particle and particle-barrier interactions are only capable of either interchanging particle momenta, $(p_{1},p_{2})\to (p_{2},p_{1})$, or changing the sign of one of the two components, $(p_{1},p_{2})\to (-p_{1},p_{2})$ or $(p_{1},p_{2})\to (p_{1},-p_{2})$.
-If these transitions were the only ones allowed, the barrier would couple any given even-parity LL eigenstate to only one other state, leading to a participation ratio no greater than $2$.
-The same holds for the odd states.
-However, there exists a purely quantum-mechanical source of new values of particle momenta, namely diffraction.
-Scattering of two $\delta$-interacting distinguishable particles on a $\delta$-barrier, on a line, was analyzed in the classic book of Morse and Feshbach~\cite{book_morse_feshbach} (\S12.3).
+Scattering of two $\delta$-interacting distinguishable particles on a $ \delta $-barrier, on a line, was analyzed in the classic book of Morse and Feshbach~\cite{book_morse_feshbach} (\S12.3).
 In the case of repulsive interactions, in addition to the expected classical channels listed above, they describe a process in which the particles collide in the vicinity of the barrier.
 The presence of the barrier temporarily lifts momentum conservation and allows particles to \emph{partially} exchange energy, still remaining on the equi-energy shell controlled by the initial energy.
 In the purely quantum domain, the book~\cite{book_morse_feshbach} reinterprets this effect as a circular wave emanating from the origin.
 This effect belongs to the realm of quantum-mechanical diffraction.
 The book goes further in identifying the ``sharp object'' that causes it.
 If one attempts to construct a solution as a sum of a finite number of plane waves, in each of the six domains separated by the interactions, one would find that the outgoing portions of these waves must have a discontinuity in their amplitude.
 The reason for this discontinuity is that the amplitude of the resulting wave depends on the order of collisions in the past.
-This discontinuity can be interpreted as a violation of the Yang-Baxter relation \cite{gaudin1983_book_english} (Sec.~10.3.2) for a three-body collision of two particles of a finite mass and one massive particle.
+This discontinuity can be interpreted as a violation of the Yang-Baxter relation \cite{gaudin1983_book_english} (Sec.~10.3.2) for a three-body collision of two particles of finite mass and one massive particle.
 Interestingly, such a discontinuity does not appear in the outgoing wave that results solely from a sequence of transmission events.